Date of Birth: 22/10/93

 That win booked Cullen a crack at Commonwealth Middleweight champion, Felix Cash and nobody was let down as the pair dished up a Fight of the Year contender.

-He teamed up with new trainers Michael and Dave Jennings earlier in 2020 after his draw against another serious prospect Zak Chelli.
+He teamed up with new trainers Michael and Dave Jennings in 2020 after his draw against another good prospect Zak Chelli.